 Some 60 kilometres inland along the largest fjord on the British Columbia coast, Knight Inlet Lodge is tucked into Glendale Cove.
 Situated in the heart of the Great Bear Rainforest, this floating lodge offers boat trips to explore the hidden coves of the inlet, allowing you to view bears at eye-level.

 Built in traditional style, Spirit Bear Lodge is a waterfront lodge and a comfortable place to relax after exploring the Great Bear Rainforest.
 It has 12 rooms, all with ocean or forest views, where you can gaze out towards the Pacific Ocean and watch for passing orcas, dolphins and sealions.

 Dating from the 1930s, Tweedsmuir Park Lodge is a classic former hunting lodge that now accommodates eco visitors.
 The chalets are in a spacious setting with spectacular views; bears and other wildlife are regularly seen in the grounds and the lodge organises drift trips down the McKenzie River.

 Island Odyssey is a 21-metre ketch-rigged yacht, designed for cruising the coastlines of British Columbia and Alaska.
 Originally built as a luxurious private yacht, she has been renovated to update the cabins and all safety systems.
 Accommodation consists of eight double cabins, showers and a lounge/library.

-The SV Bluewater 82 is a new vessel currently under construction, which will accommodate 12 guests in large, spacious cabins, each with two lower berths and an en suite bathroom.
+The Island Solitude is a new vessel currently under construction, which will accommodate 12 guests in large, spacious cabins, each with two lower berths and an en suite bathroom.
 At 24 metres in length, she has been specifically designed for cruising the coastline of British Columbia.